-Dating back over 12,000 years the native people of Motherland Africa began migrating to toher parts of the world.
+Dating back over 12,000 years the native people of Motherland Africa began migrating to other parts of the world.
 The people who moved to Europe, and Asia eventually became an industrialized continent.
 They were building castles, factories, homes, buildings, colleges, bridges, roads, and play houses.
 They soon developed guns, rifles, cannons and ships.
 In the year 600 AD Africans migrated to the southern part of Africa to the Angola Region of Africa.
 As compared to other growing continents in the 1600’s Africans were still living in huts and using bow and arrows.
+The Portuguese invaded the African Continent in the 16th century and the region Angola.

 Ndongo, located in the Angola Region was 150 miles from the coast line of West Africa.
 For many years our vision of Africa was a barren desert.
 We knew about the Sahara Dessert and the wilder beast migration of the Serengeti.
 But this was just a part of Africa.
 In the south central region of Africa you had Angola.
 The capital city was Kabasa.
 Ndongo set on top of a plateau that was 4000 feet above sea level.
 They had palm trees, and waterfalls, and lush greenery.
 The water cascaded down to the meadows where they had farms and raised cattle.
 The Ndongo people were also referred to as Mbundu or Bantu.
 In 1570 AD the Portuguese set up outposts along the coast of West African and into the Angola Region and claimed the land for Portugal.
 After many years of peaceful coexistence where the Portuguese taught the Africans Christianity, war would soon change the course of history forever.